Mathurinn/RoboRumble-Elimination-Submission/Folder B - Designs/Electronic_Design/Circuit_Architecture.md

 ### Electronic Design and Component Justification

+### Circuit Schematics & E-Stop Integration

+The electronic architecture relies on an STM32 Blue Pill microcontroller interfacing with a TB6612FNG motor driver, stepping down power via a custom distribution board.

+* **[Proteus Schematic](./Proteus_Screenshot.png):** This diagram details the physical routing of the PCB. **CRITICAL SAFETY NOTE:** The mandatory Emergency Stop (E-Stop) button and the main ON/OFF latching switch are explicitly annotated here, demonstrating how they physically interrupt the motor driver power loop.
+* **[Wokwi Logic Map](./Wokwi_Screenshot.png):** Demonstrates the I2C bus wiring (IMU, INA219, ToF sensors) and the encoder feedback loops used for our PID state-machine simulation.

 **Processing and Control Units**
 * Primary MCU (STM32 Blue Pill): Selected for its 72MHz ARM Cortex-M3 core, which provides the necessary real-time processing speed to parse high frequency sensor data and output rapid PWM signals.